Micro Master's Degree in Managing Employment Relations and Employment Law

 4.2 Assess the impacts of external contexts and organisational-level employment relations processes on organisational performance.

-4.3 Evaluate the significance and impact of the integration of employment relations processes on organisational policy, practice, and organisational outcomes.
+4.3 Evaluate the significance and impact of integrating employment relations processes on organisational policy, practice, and organisational outcomes.

-• The core principles that underpin employment law as it applies in the country, including common law, their purpose, origin and practical implications.
+• The core principles underpin employment law in the country, including common law, their purpose, origin and practical implications.

 • Legislature in own country: Domestic/regional/international; treaties, regulations, directives.